All Episodes

 Yeah.

-Did you ever have survivors guilt?
+Did you ever have survivor's guilt?

-No, I I wouldn't think you should.
+No, I wouldn't think you should.

-I I but I would understand it if you did.
+But I would understand it if you did.

-It's it's misplaced in this situation.
+It's misplaced in this situation.

-I it was a circumstance outside my control, so no, I don't feel guilty.
+It was a circumstance outside my control, so no, I don't feel guilty.

 Yeah.